Albert VII, Archduke of Austria: Death and succession

 Albert and Isabella Clara Eugenia had three children who died at a very young age, in 1605, 1607 and 1609.
 As the years passed, it became clear that they would have no more offspring.
 When Albert's health suffered a serious breakdown in the winter of 1613–1614, steps were taken to ensure the accession of Philip III of Spain in accordance to the Act of Cession.
-As a result, the States of the loyal provinces swore to accept the King as heir of the Archduke and Archduchess in a number of ceremonies between May 1616 and January 1617.
+As a result, the States of the loyal provinces swore to accept the king as heir of the archduke and archduchess in a number of ceremonies between May 1616 and January 1617.
 Philip III however predeceased his uncle on 31 March 1621.
-The right to succeed the couple thereupon passed to his eldest, Philip IV.
+The right to succeed the couple thereupon passed to his heir, King Philip IV.

 Albert's health again deteriorated markedly in the closing months of 1620.
 As the Twelve Years' Truce would expire the next April, he devoted his last energies to securing its renewal.
 In order to reach this goal he was prepared to make far reaching concessions.
 Much to his frustration, neither the Spanish Monarchy, nor the Dutch Republic took his pleas for peace seriously.
 His death on 13 July 1621 therefore more or less coincided with the resumption of hostilities.

 Artistic patronage

-Virtually nothing remains of Albert and Isabella Clara Eugenia' palace on the Koudenberg in Brussels, their summer retreat in Mariemont or their hunting lodge in Tervuren.
+Virtually nothing remains of Albert and Isabella Clara Eugenia' Palace of Coudenberg in Brussels, their summer retreat in Mariemont or their hunting lodge in Tervuren.
 Their once magnificent collections were scattered after 1633 and considerable parts of them have been lost.
 Still, the Archdukes Albert and Isabella enjoy a well merited reputation as patrons of the arts.
 They are probably best remembered for the appointment of Peter Paul Rubens as their court painter in 1609.
 They likewise gave commissions to outstanding painters such as Frans Pourbus the Younger, Otto van Veen and Jan Brueghel the Elder.
 Less well known painters such as Hendrik de Clerck, Theodoor van Loon and Denis van Alsloot were also called upon.
 Mention should furthermore be made of architects such as Wenzel Cobergher and Jacob Franquart, as well as of the sculptors de Nole.
 By far the best preserved ensemble of art from the archducal period is to be found at Scherpenheuvel where Albert and Isabella directed Cobergher, the painter Theodoor van Loon and the de Noles to create a pilgrimage church in a planned city.